mcgnly/DeveloperDocumentation/Support/FAQs.md

 <h3> What is OnBoarding? why do I need it?</h3>

 <p>OnBoarding is your way of introducing your WunderBar to the relayr platform.
 Click <a href="https://developer.relayr.io/documents/Welcome/OnBoarding" target="_blank">here</a> to read more about the process.</p>

+<h3> Where can I get my Device Id? </h3>
+<p>Once you've onboarded your WunderBar, to get your Device Ids, go to the Devices section and click on the small 'settings' icon of any of your sensors to get its Id</p>

 <h3> I am a Web developer.
 Can I still use the relayr platform?</h3>